Saint Jeanne Jugan

 Saint of the Day for August 30

 (October 25, 1792 – August 29, 1879)

 Saint Jeanne Jugan’s Story

 Born in northern France during the French Revolution—a time when congregations of women and men religious were being suppressed by the national government, Jeanne would eventually be highly praised in the French academy for her community’s compassionate care of elderly poor people.

 When Jeanne was three and a half years old, her father, a fisherman, was lost at sea.
-Her widowed mother was hard pressed to raise her eight children (four died young) alone.
+Her widowed mother was hard pressed to raise her eight children alone; four died young.
 At the age of 15 or 16, Jeanne became a kitchen maid for a family that not only cared for its own members, but also served poor, elderly people nearby.
 Ten years later, Jeanne became a nurse at the hospital in Le Rosais.
 Soon thereafter, she joined a third order group founded by Saint John Eudes.

 Abbé Le Pailleur, a chaplain, had prevented Jeanne’s reelection as superior in 1843; nine years later, he had her assigned to duties within the congregation, but would not allow her to be recognized as its founder.
-He was removed from office by the Holy See in 1890.
+In 1890, the Holy See removed him from office.

 By the time Pope Leo XIII gave her final approval to the community’s constitutions in 1879, there were 2,400 Little Sisters of the Poor.
 Jeanne died later that same year, on August 30.
-Her cause was introduced in Rome in 1970, and she was beatified in 1982 and canonized in 2009.
+Her cause was introduced in Rome in 1970.
+She was beatified in 1982, and canonized in 2009.